insert-coin/CloudyGameThinClient/README.md

     - Download SimpleCaptcha for Java 6
     - Place it in the same directory as the `.java` files

+### To compile and run automatically
+Ensure that the required dependencies are in the same directory as the java files.
+For Windows, simply run the file "make.bat".
+For Mac/Linux, simply run the file "make.command".

+Otherwise, see the following sections on how to compile and run it manually.

 ### To compile on the command line
 Include the JSON `.jar` file and the SimpleCaptcha `.jar` file in the classpath (separate the `.jar` files using `:` for Linux/Mac and `;` for Windows):